Austin ISD leaders search for alternatives to state's special education plan as deadline for agreement nears

 It is the same model that Houston ISD is currently under.

-The district also added that they have tested approximately 80% more students this summer compared to last.
+The district also added that it has tested approximately 80% more students this summer compared to last.

 The superintendent and board members aren't sure what will happen if they ultimately decide not to move forward with the proposed agreed order.
-However, in that situation, as they pointed out, TEA could move forward with a conservatorship without their consent.
+However, in that situation, as they pointed out, the TEA could move forward with a conservatorship without the district's consent.

 There was no vote during Thursday night's meeting, but district leaders remained firm that whatever course of action they might take, they will remain committed to taking the necessary steps to fix past problems.